kmayerb/tcrdist2/docs/Installation.rst

 Dependencies
 ++++++++++++

-Tcrdist2 requires wheel, numpy, scipy, matplotlib, scipy, scikit-learn, tables, as well as the C-based sequence aligner parasail.
+tcrdist2 requires wheel, numpy, scipy, matplotlib, scipy, scikit-learn, tables, as well as the C-based sequence aligner parasail.

+Analysis tools require pip installable dependencies: zipdist, tcrsampler, hierdiff, fishersapi, and pwseqdist.

 Recommended python 3.6 dependencies are specified in the `requirements36.txt <https://raw.githubusercontent.com/kmayerb/tcrdist2/API2/requirements36.txt>`_ .
 It should be placed the directory where you launch the installation.
-The following will install tcrdist on a linux or macOSX within a virtual environment (Recommended).

 .. code-block:: none